Nothing tastes more like summer than a Blackberry Crumble. Even if you’ve never baked from scratch, you will find this recipe so easy to put together.

 My neighborhood is covered in blackberry vines.
 There are so many, even the wildlife can’t keep up with eating all the fruit they produce.
 The blackberries growing on the side of the road are covered in dust and often left alone.
-This summer has been so unusually warm the blackberries are not only larger in size, but they are as sweet as sugar.
-We normally don’t see this type of ripeness until later in September.
+When the summers are unusually warm, the blackberries are not only larger in size, but they are as sweet as sugar.
+We normally don’t see this type of ripeness until later in September, but some years it happens earlier.

 I have witnessed several homeowners out picking blackberries.
 Everyone seems to have their secret berry gathering location, including myself.
 The berries are so ripe and wonderful, I could stay out there all day and not get them all.
 Mine are also in a dust-free zone, which means I can just stand there and eat them as I pick.
 And trust me, I do just that.